Skip to content

 Nurture technology start-ups to develop their business by providing subsidised office space and shared facilities in the Science Park, financial aid package, technical and management assistance, promotion and development assistance and business support.
 HKSTP INCUBATION aims at helping technology startups specialising in deep tech research to develop innovative solutions, whereas Incu-Bio nurtures the development of biomedical tech startups in Hong Kong.

-Acceleration Programme
+Co-Acceleration Programme

 TechnoPreneur Partnership Programme